hchinae/punctuation_prediction/report/report.md

 - **Linear classifier**: outputs logits over 9 punctuation classes

 Input → Embedding → BiLSTM → Dropout → Linear → Softmax

+## Data Pipline

+During training, a small validation set is randomly selected from the training set.
+The vocabulary is built only from the training data (excluding validation), as the validation set is intended to mimic the unseen testing data distribution.

+To prepare training data, we convert each story into sequences of tokens (words) and their corresponding punctuation labels.
+Two special tokens are used:
+- <punctuation>: a placeholder for where a punctuation mark was originally present
+- <UNK>: used for out-of-vocabulary tokens during validation and testing

+["yesterday", "<punctuation>", "i", "went", "to", "<UNK>", "park", "<punctuation>"]
+Labels: [",", "."]

+During training:
+- Vocabulary (token-to-ID mapping) and punctuation label mappings are constructed.
+- A custom collate function is used to pad sequences or truncate them to the maximum allowed length.

+During evaluation (and inference), the data pipeline processes .txt files to:
+- Tokenize sentences
+- Detect punctuation positions
+- Replace punctuation with <punctuation> placeholders
+- Generate ground truth labels for comparison with model predictions

+This unified pipeline ensures that training and evaluation data are consistently formatted and compatible with the model.